-The director-general, however, warned residents in Calabar metropolis to stop dumping refuse in water channels, saying that such acts were blocking drainage and causing flooding.
+The director general, however, warned residents in Calabar metropolis to stop dumping refuse in water channels.

-One of the flood victims in Calabar South, Mr James Okon, who was seen removing valuables from his house, said the area usually witnessed flooding during the rainy season.
+One of the flood victims in Calabar South, Mr. James Okon, who was seen removing valuables from his house, said the area usually witnessed flooding during the rainy season.

-According to Okon, efforts by residents in the area to draw the attention of government to their plight have not yielded any result.
+According to Okon, efforts by residents to draw the attention of government to their plight have not yielded any result.

-"The issue of flooding in this area has been given less attention by the State Government.
+"The issue of flooding in this area has been given less attention by the state government.
 You can see for yourself how water has destroyed all my property.

-"I am appealing to the state and Federal Government to come to our aid.
-We are suffering in this area," said Okon.
-(NAN)
+"I am appealing to the government to come to our aid.
+We are suffering in this area," Okon said.